 4. Business Development Representative (BDR)

 Business development reps relate to your SDRs.
 They too focus on identifying and qualifying leads.
-However, they do this by strengthening relationships with clients and seeking beneficial partnerships.
+However, they do this by strengthening client relationships and seeking beneficial partnerships.

 Free to use image sourced from Unsplash